nerminkekic/ArchiveFolderScripts/README.txt

     with them.
 If Work directorys starts building up large amount of files, that is a red flag that something might not be processing properlly with the applicaiton.

-3. DisplayFiles.py displays the actaull files, with last modified date.
+3. DisplayFiles.py displays the actaull file names, with last modified date in each Work sub directory.